openshift-online/ocm-support-cli/README.md

 ##### Creating organization labels

-Use the `organizationLabel` subcommand to assign a label to an organization, passing a key and a value.
+Use the `organizationlabel` subcommand to assign a label to an organization, passing a key and a value.

-The following flags are available for `create organizationLabel`:
+The following flags are available for `create organizationlabel`:

 ```
 --external                   If true, sets the internal flag for labels as false.